How To Check Pregnancy At Home Accurately

 With most at-home pregnancy tests, you place the end of a dipstick in your urine stream or dip test into a container of collected urine.
 Within a few minutes, the dipstick will reveal the test result — often as a plus or a minus sign, one line or two lines, or the words "pregnant" or "not pregnant".
 It’s important to follow the test instructions for how long to wait before checking results — usually two or more minutes.
 Most tests also have a control indicator — a line or symbol that appears in the result window.
 If the line or symbol doesn't appear, then the test isn't working properly and you will need to try again with another test.

-If you think you may be unexpectedly pregnant, Avail NYC offers free, self-administered laboratory-quality hCG pregnancy tests in Midtown Manhattan and East Harlem, which can detect pregnancy hormones ten days after conception and provide results within three to five minutes.
+If you prefer to test in a supportive environment or want someone to talk to, Avail offers free, self-administered pregnancy tests in our Midtown Manhattan office.
+These lab-quality tests can detect pregnancy hormones about ten days after conception and provide results within minutes.

 Avail NYC exists to be a safe haven for women and men facing an unexpected pregnancy or seeking support after an abortion.
 We are not a medical provider.